“There are many ways to manage and treat menopausal

 • Bleeding after menopause

-• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.10
+• Menopausal symptoms, such as hot flushes, that interfere with your daily life”.11

 In Menopause: Diagnosis & Treatment – Treatment the Mayo Clinic also encourage us to seek help:

-“Before deciding on any form of treatment, talk with your doctor about your options and the risks and benefits involved with each.
-Review your options yearly, as your needs and treatment options may change”.11
+“Before deciding on any form of treatment, talk with your healthcare professional about your choices and the risks and benefits of each.
+Review your choices yearly.
+Your needs and the treatment choices may change”.12

 In The Menopause: Conclusions the (British) Women’s Health Concern also note: